jknowles/r_tutorial_ed/Tutorial4_CleaningData.md

 ## 9   3        2007      11724
 ```

 - How is this different from our prior problem?
+- Since student 3 was recorded twice in the same year and given a different _race/ethnicity_ we now have to figure out some rules for assigning a consistent value

 # Business Rule
 - Again, we are implementing a business rule which means we are making some arbitrary decisions about the data